 Its customer contact centre is UK-based, is open on live chat or over the phone between 7.30am and 10pm 365 days a year, plus you can identify the best time to call by using live information online that shows how busy the phone lines are.

-You can’t beat decent customer service and if you can couple that locally with a decent broadband download and upload speed from Plusnet’s fibre deals, then you may well be onto a winning combination.
+You can’t beat decent customer service and if you can couple that with a decent broadband download and upload speed from Plusnet’s fibre deals, then you may well be onto a winning combination.
 As with all providers on Openreach, if it's raw speed you're looking for, you'll need to consider Virgin Media instead.